7 tips for a winning sustainable packaging strategy

 It may seem counterintuitive to offer single-serving package formats as a sustainable solution.
 After all, they can create more packaging material waste than a large bulk container.
-But Greener Package explains that while bulk packaging may seem at first glance to be a more environmentally responsible solution, single-serving packages result in less food waste.
+But Greener Package explains that while bulk packaging may seem at first glance to be a more environmentally responsible solution, single-serving snack packaging results in less food waste.
 Here's why that's important for sustainability:

 Nearly 33% of all food produced is wasted, and in industrialized countries, food loss occurs at the retail and consumer levels 40% of the time.
 These kinds of numbers are the hallmark of an inefficient system.
 Not only does food waste increase food scarcity worldwide, but it means that the resources used to grow, harvest, process, package, transport, and sell the products have been wasted as well.

-Sustainable packaging should be designed to reduce food waste, and that is one of the goals of the single-serve format.
-As an example, packaging peanut butter in a single serving sachet encourages complete product evacuation and use in a single sitting, resulting in maximized product consumption and decreased food waste.
+Sustainable packaging should be designed to reduce food waste, and snack-sized packages help achieve that goal.
+As an example, packaging peanut butter in a single serving packet encourages complete product evacuation and use in a single sitting, resulting in maximized product consumption and decreased food waste.
 That brings us to our next point:

 2. Design your packaging to encourage 100% product evacuation.

 Consumers feel guilty about wasting product.
 They also feel cheated when they can’t "get their money’s worth" due to unavoidable product waste.
 Additionally, according to Beauty Packaging, 27% of people who live with their significant other report fighting over how much (or how little) effort to expend to get every last bit of product out of a package!
 These issues can encourage negative brand perceptions.